ZRX-Pathways/pZEIPs/pZEIPs/2_BATCH_MULTIPLEX_FEATURE_[M2].md

 When native ETH is involved, it is not always possible to correctly forward the individual calls to the 0x Exchange Proxy.
 Our "simple" implementation, in fact, relies on using the low-level `delegatecall` call, which preserves `msg.sender` and `msg.value`.
 In the 0x Exchange V4, this means that ETH-related methods may or will revert in the event that multiple calls try to use native ETH.

 As some methods require custom routing, we have to keep information about the individual methods in storage.
 In order to do this, we define three possible states for a selector: `Whitelisted`, `Blacklisted`, and `RequiresRouting`.
 We define this in *src/storage/LibBatchMultiplexStorage.sol* as a mapping of status by selector.
 The mapping is updated by calling `updateSelectorsStatus(UpdateSelectorStatus[] memory selectorsTuple)`, which is restricted to the 0x Exchange Proxy owner.
 When a non-whitelisted (i.e., either `Blacklisted` or `RequiresRouting`) method's state is updated, its selector is removed from the mapping, so that all methods but the ones that are either explicitly blacklisted or require special handling are whitelisted.
 This flow is efficient as it avoids having to whitelist all implemented methods, thus not requiring an update when new features are added to the proxy.
 The external method `getSelectorStatus` allows to investigate the status of a selector.
 Routing follows the same principles as the *MultiplexFeature* and uses some of its code with necessary modifications.
-At the point of extension registration to the 0x Exchange Proxy, a few methods are registered as follows:
+At the point of feature registration to the 0x Exchange Proxy, a few methods are registered as follows:
 1. Blacklisted methods:
     - Meta transactions are not supported by default, MetaTransactionsV2 could be supported without need for routing:
       - `executeMetaTransactionV2`;